Channel Configuration (configtx)¶

 Any valid configuration is a subset of the following configuration.
 Here

-field is a marshaled proto message of name <MSG>
+value field is a marshaled proto message of name <MSG> defined

 similarly, but with their messages defined in